neofodere/vdream/scripts/README.md

 5. Wait for the message.
 If it contains ✅ **OK**, your installation is correct.
 If it contains ❌ **KO**, the installation is corrupted or some files are missing.

 ## **=>** Corrupted image files Deleter for V.Dream `CORRUPTED_IMAGES_DELETER.PS1`:

+### 💡 What is its purpose
+Delete corrupted image files that prevent V.Dream from launching.

 ### 🛠️ How to use
 1. Download the file ***CORRUPTED_IMAGES_DELETER.PS1*** to any folder on your computer if you installed V.Dream, or to the V.Dream folder if you are using the portable version.